 • Serving and actively participating on at least one board committee or campaign team

-• Attendance and active participation in Board and committee meetings, the annual general meeting (June), annual board retreat/strategic planning and other key events
+• Attendance and active participation in Board and committee meetings

 • Being aware of and avoiding any real or perceived conflict of interest